alou28/DSLC_PROJECT1/README.md

 * Mlflow: Help manage the complete machine learning lifecycle of a data science Project
 * SHAP: Game theoretic approach to explain the output of any machine learning model.

-We decided to start computing models on Jupyter Lab in a Conda environment.
-We decided to not use multiple branches in the Git repository, as we thought it wasn't necessary.
-For the project documentation, we used Sphinx.

 First, We encode the categorical columns values and then split the data into train and test values.
 Now, our datas are ready for the model training and prediction.